Rangers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Rangers have a record of 2-1.

-- In their previous 10 games with a total, the Rangers and their opponents have combined to exceed the over/under on four occasions.

-- The Rangers have gone 3-1-0 against the spread over their past 10 games (four of those contests had a spread listed by bookmakers).
+- The Rangers have played as the favorite in six of their past 10 games and have gone 4-2 in those contests.

+- When it comes to hitting the over, the Rangers and their opponents are 3-7-0 in their last 10 games with a total.

+- The Rangers have a record of 4-1-0 ATS over their last 10 games.

 Rangers Betting Records & Stats

-- The Rangers have come away with 12 wins in the 21 contests they have been listed as the underdogs in this season.
+- The Rangers have won 20 of the 30 games they were favored on the moneyline this season (66.7%).

-- Texas has a record of 9-8 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.
+- Texas has a record of 15-4 when playing as moneyline favorites with odds of -155 or shorter (78.9% winning percentage).

-- The Rangers have an implied victory probability of 50% according to the moneyline set by oddsmakers for this matchup.
+- Based on this matchup's moneyline, the Rangers have an implied win probability of 60.8%.

-- Games involving Texas have gone over the total set by oddsmakers in 31 of 54 chances this season.

 Rangers Splits